dailydotdev/daily/README.md

 ## 🙌 Want to Contribute?

-We are open to all kind of contributions.
+We are open to all kinds of contributions.
 If you want to:
 * 🤔 Suggest a feature
 * 🐛 Report an issue
 * 📖 Improve documentation